Why does smoking raise blood pressure?

-It is obvious that smoking is bad for the lungs (due to the inhalation of smoke).
-But why does it also have a harmful effect on blood pressure?
+It's obvious that smoking is bad for the lungs because of inhaling smoke.
+But why does it also affect blood pressure?

-Several mechanisms come into play when smoking that influence blood pressure.
-Since nicotine, which is bound to tiny tar particles and absorbed through the lungs, is capable of crossing the blood-brain barrier unlike many other toxins, it acts very quickly.
-Within less than ten seconds, the effect perceived as relaxing by the smoker sets in.
-This occurs because the neurotoxin nicotine can dock at specific receptors in the brain, leading to the release of various neurotransmitters.
-The spatial proximity to the reward center is crucial for the development of addiction.
+When you smoke, several mechanisms come into play that affect the blood pressure.
+Because nicotine, which is attached to tiny tar particles and absorbed through the lungs into the blood, can unlike many other toxins cross the bloodbrain barrier, it acts very quickly.
+In less than ten seconds the effect that smokers often feel as relaxing begins.
+This happens because the poison nicotine can bind to certain receptors in the brain and causes the release of various neurotransmitters.
+Its close proximity to the brain's reward center is a major factor in the development of addiction.

-Relevant to blood pressure is the resulting increase in heart rate and the immediate constriction of blood vessels.
-Both lead to an immediate increase in blood pressure.
-The heart has to pump more frequently and forcefully to reach the most distant small, constricted blood vessels.
-Since the oxygen content in the blood is reduced, the body tries to ensure supply through an accelerated heart rate.
-Additionally, the toxins from the cigarette cause small injuries to the innermost layer of blood vessels.
-Deposits (arteriosclerosis) form and sustainably narrow the vessels.
+What matters for blood pressure is the resulting increase in heart rate and the immediate narrowing of the blood vessels.
+Both directly cause an increase in blood pressure.
+The heart has to pump more often and harder to reach the small, constricted blood vessels farthest away.
+Because the oxygen content of the blood is reduced, the body tries to maintain supply by speeding up the heartbeat.
+Also, the toxins from cigarettes cause small injuries to the innermost layer of the blood vessels.
+Deposits (arteriosclerosis) form and permanently narrow the vessels.

-Considering the (nicotine-induced) tendency to form blood clots, it quickly becomes clear why smoking is one of the main risk factors for heart attacks, strokes, or peripheral arterial occlusive disease (pAVK) - often referred to as smoker's leg or claudication.
-All these diseases are caused by vascular narrowing or blockage.
-The narrowing of the vessels due to nicotine-induced constriction and the deposits forming in the vessels can already lead to the closure of a vessel.
-However, if a clot is floating in the bloodstream, the likelihood of it getting stuck at a constriction and blocking the vessel is significantly increased.
+If you also consider the nicotine-increased tendency to form blood clots, it quickly becomes clear why smoking is one of the main risk factors for heart attacks, strokes or PAD (peripheral arterial occlusive disease) often also called smoker's leg or "window-shopper's disease."
+All of these conditions are caused by narrowing or blockage of blood vessels.
+The narrowing caused by nicotine-induced constriction and the deposits forming in the vessel can by themselves lead to a vessel becoming blocked.
+But if a clot is floating in the bloodstream, the chance that it will get stuck at a narrowing and block the vessel is much higher.

-A study published in November 2023 also shows that smoking, even the seemingly less harmful vaping, alters the oral flora.
-The mouth naturally contains various bacteria that form the oral flora.
-Smoking reduces the bacteria that require oxygen to survive.
-These bacteria are particularly involved in the conversion of nitrate, which is ingested with food, to nitrite and further to nitric oxide.
-Nitric oxide plays a role in blood pressure regulation.
-Therefore, smoking could negatively affect blood pressure in this way, which still needs to be researched more precisely.
+A study published in November 2023 also shows that smoking, even the seemingly less harmful puffing, changes the mouth's flora.
+There are naturally important bacteria in the mouth that make up the oral flora.
+Smoking reduces the bacteria that need oxygen to survive.
+These bacteria play a major role in converting dietary nitrate to nitrite and then to nitric oxide.
+Nitric oxide, in turn, plays a role in blood pressure regulation.
+Therefore smoking could negatively affect blood pressure in this way, but this needs further study.

-A study published in November 2023 also shows that smoking, even the seemingly less harmful vaping, alters the oral flora.
-The mouth naturally contains various bacteria that form the oral flora.
-Smoking reduces the bacteria that require oxygen to survive.
-These bacteria are particularly involved in the conversion of nitrate, which is ingested with food, to nitrite and further to nitric oxide.
-Nitric oxide plays a role in blood pressure regulation.
-Therefore, smoking could negatively affect blood pressure in this way, which still needs to be researched more precisely.
+A study published in November 2023 also shows that smoking, even the seemingly less harmful puffing, changes the mouth's flora.
+There are naturally important bacteria in the mouth that make up the oral flora.
+Smoking reduces the bacteria that need oxygen to survive.
+These bacteria play a major role in converting dietary nitrate to nitrite and then to nitric oxide.
+Nitric oxide, in turn, plays a role in blood pressure regulation.
+Therefore smoking could negatively affect blood pressure in this way, but this needs further study.

 Smokers have a 65% higher risk of heart attack than non-smokers!

-A lung disease caused by smoking - COPD [chronic obstructive pulmonary disease] - can subsequently lead to a dangerous increase in blood pressure in the pulmonary circulation (pulmonary arterial hypertension).
+A lung disease caused by smoking COPD [chronic obstructive (= constricting) pulmonary disease] can lead to a dangerous increase in blood pressure in the pulmonary circulation (pulmonary arterial hypertension).

-By the way: Passive smoking also increases the risk of developing high blood pressure.
-This particularly affects children, who are forced to passively smoke due to their parents' nicotine consumption.
-They often suffer from elevated blood pressure values even in childhood.
+By the way: Secondhand smoke also increases the risk of developing high blood pressure.
+This especially affects children, who are forced into passive smoking by their parents' nicotine use.
+They often already suffer from elevated blood pressure in childhood.

 Sources: